XTLS/Xray-docs-next/docs/en/config/routing.md

 # Routing

-The routing module can send inbound data through different outbound connections according to different rules to achieve on-demand proxying.
+The routing module can send inbound data through different outbound connections based on different rules, achieving the purpose of on-demand proxying.

-A common use case is to split domestic and foreign traffic.
-Xray can use its internal mechanisms to determine the traffic from different regions and then send them to different outbound proxies.
+A common usage is splitting traffic between domestic and foreign destinations.
+Xray can determine the region of the traffic through internal mechanisms and then send them to different outbound proxies.

-For a more detailed analysis of the routing function, please refer to [Routing Function Analysis](../document/level-1/routing-lv1-part1.md).
+For a more detailed analysis of the routing function: [Analysis of Routing (Part 1)](../document/level-1/routing-lv1-part1.md).

 ## RoutingObject